 Any writer, on or off Substack, can be added as the guest author of a post.
 Now, you can simply click the “+” sign under the post title and search for the name of any writer on Substack.
 If the writer isn’t on Substack yet, enter their email to send them a guest post invite.

-The guest author’s byline will display prominently at the top or bottom of the post, shining a spotlight on them so that readers can learn more about their work via their writer profile and easily subscribe to their publication.
-Additionally, the post will be listed in their writer profile.
+The guest byline will display prominently at the top of the post, shining a spotlight on them so that readers can learn about their work and easily subscribe to their publication.
+Additionally, the post will be listed in their Substack profile.

 While on maternity leave, cook and authorinvited friends to share their recipes on her publication, . shared her butternut squash salad recipe, and cooked up a tortilla scramble.